syntaxerror019/PiRate/readme.md

 # PiRate Cable Box
 Stream your favorite movies for free by pirating.

 **Disclaimer:** This software is simply a wrapper for the 1337x torrent sharing site and the qbittorrent API.
-Use at your own discretion, as pirating copywrighted material is ILLEGAL and put you in court and/ or under heavy fines!
+Use at your own discretion, as pirating copyrighted material is ILLEGAL and put you in court and/ or under heavy fines!
 I am in no way responsible for your actions regarding the use of this software.
 You have been warned.

 A nice and tidily packaged "wrapper" for qbitorrent and 1337x.
 Find and watch any movie from the comfort of your couch, at no cost!